There Are Options In Estate Planning

 - Wills are a public document upon death.
 Anyone can purchase a copy of a Will for a dollar or two per page.

-Anyone looking for distressed property will search public records including foreclosure files, bankruptcy files, divorce files, and even probate files.
+Anyone looking for distressed property will search public records including foreclosure files on sites like Auction.com, bankruptcy files, divorce files, and even probate files.
 Planning your estate with a Will offers very little privacy.

 OPTION III: LIVING TRUST